catplotlib/CVNotes/content/post/10.ColorQuantisation/index.md

 ![Quantized Image](quan.png)

-If you look closely, you'll notice that our ginger cat is now looking somewhat simplified but still retains its essential 'cat-ness'.
+If we look closely, we'll notice that our ginger cat is now looking somewhat simplified but still retains its essential 'cat-ness'.
 The colors are fewer, but the image still makes sense, doesn't it?
 This is the power of color quantization—maintaining the essence of the image while simplifying its color palette.

 ## The Under-the-Hood Story